Coronavirus update - updated 10th August, reviewed 10th August

 If our contractor Blue Flame has made an appointment with you, please call them on 01326 378122 should anyone in your household have symptoms of coronavirus.
 They will either move the appointment or discuss how it may still go ahead.

-Coastline Services' grounds maintenance team will place signs to encourage social distancing.
+They will place signs to encourage social distancing.
 We ask our customers to respect this and not approach our operatives.

 As always, please let us know straight away if you are having difficulties paying your rent.
 Our income management team is here to provide you with advice.
 This may be different for each customer, so keeping in touch with us as your circumstances change will ensure we can give you the right help.

 The government has confirmed they are suspending new evictions from social or private rented accommodation while the national emergency is taking place, and that there will be no new possession proceedings through applications to courts.
+This commitment, which was in place until June, has now been extended to the end of August.

 These announcements are welcomed and fully supported by Coastline Housing.